JohnnyTheTank/angular-instagram-api-factory/README.md

 Author: Jonathan Hornung ([JohnnyTheTank](https://github.com/JohnnyTheTank))

 :warning: **This use case is no more supported.
-On June 1, 2016 Instagram changed the permissions and all apps moved automatically to Sandbox Mode if it wasn't approved through the review process.**
+On June 1, 2016 Instagram changed the permissions and all apps moved automatically to Sandbox Mode if it wasn't approved through the review process.** Read more about here: https://www.instagram.com/developer/review/

 ## Usage